InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Consent string and vendor list formats v2.md

 #### Publisher Purposes Transparency and Consent

-Publishers may need to establish transparency and consent for a set of purposes for their own data use.
+Publishers may need to establish transparency and consent for a set of personal data processing purposes for their own use.
 For example, a publisher that wants to set a frequency-capping first-party cookie should request user consent for Purpose 1 "Store and/or access information on a device" in jurisdictions where it is required.

 The _**[Publisher TC](#publisher-purposes-transparency-and-consent)**_ segment in the TC string represents publisher purposes transparency & consent signals which is different than the other TC String segments; they are used to collect consumer purposes transparency & consent for vendors.
 This segment supports the standard list of purposes defined by the TCF as well as Custom Purposes defined by the publisher if they so choose.